TUMFTM/2RC_ECM/readme.md

 * python 3.8
 * pip packages: pandas flask gevent gunicorn matplotlib wheel pymongo psutil scipy requests

-## Basic functionality and Quickstart
+## Basic Functionality and Quickstart
 The model is encapsulated in a docker container and can be built as this.

+Quickstart under linux:

 get into the docker image folder: `$ cd dockerimage`